A96 crash: Four-year-old boy who died in Moray named by police

-Tributes have been paid to the Italian family caught in a crash on the A96 that left five people dead.
+Tributes have been paid to the Italian family involved in fatal road crash on the A96 that left five people dead.

-The youngest victim has been named as four-year-old Lorenzo Ciociola, with his parents continuing to be treated in hospital.

 They were travelling in a minibus with two other Italians that crashed with a Nissan X-Trail on the A96 in Moray just before midnight on Thursday.